jobovy/apogee/README.rst

 ``apogee.modelspec.vmacro`` in the same way as the ``lsf.eval`` function above.
 The convolutions are implemented efficiently as a sparse-matrix multiplication.
-The LSF obtained from ``lsf.eval`` and the macroturbulence kernel from ``apogee.modelspec.macroturbulence`` can be returned in this sparse format by specifying ``sparse=True`` or you can yourself compute the sparse representation by running ``lsf.sparsify``.
+The LSF obtained from ``lsf.eval`` and the macroturbulence kernel from ``apogee.modelspec.vmacro`` can be returned in this sparse format by specifying ``sparse=True`` or you can yourself compute the sparse representation by running ``lsf.sparsify``.
 If for some reason you do not wish to convolve with the APOGEE LSF, you can compute a dummy LSF using ``lsf.dummy`` that is just a delta function and this can be passed to ``lsf.convolve``